-When you look at the sectors that found favor among INSEAD MBA graduates, Consulting leads with 46%, and Finance was a distant second at 14%.
+When you look at the sectors that found favor among INSEAD MBA graduates, Management Consulting leads with 49%, while Finance was a distant second at 12%.

-The Top 5 Recruiters in 2016 were McKinsey & Company, The Boston Consulting Group, Bain & Company, Amazon, and Strategy&.
+The Top 5 Recruiters in 2017 for INSEAD were McKinsey & Company, The Boston Consulting Group, Bain & Company, Amazon, and Accenture

 The diversity of sectors in which IMD MBA graduates found opportunities were evident according to the latest Post-MBA Placement report.
-Corporate sector as a whole (Energy, Education, Travel, Public Sector, Transportation / Logistics, Corporate Services) found the maximum representation at 69%, followed by Consulting (29%), manufacturing (17%) and Pharma (16%).
+Corporate sector as a whole (Energy, Education, Travel, Public Sector, Transportation / Logistics, Corporate Services) found the maximum representation at 66%, followed by Consulting (26%), Pharma (19%) and Manufacturing (12%).

 Post-MBA (Europe Placement): IMD > Insead

 10) Career Service

 Both IMD and INSEAD MBA Career Service team prepare students for the interview, enable networking, and bring some of the best companies to the campus.
 To give you a perspective of the effectiveness of the career service, let us look at one metric - Ratio of Recruiters to Students during on-campus recruitment.
 INSEAD brings 1 recruiter for every 2 students, while IMD brings 1 recruiters for every 1 students.
 However, do note that INSEAD’s class size is 10 times that of IMD and a 6% are Entrepreneurs not seeking employment.